Solid and Engineered Wood Flooring: Finishes Explained

-There are so many options to choose from when it comes to finishes on wooden flooring: brushed, oiled, unfinished, lacquered... but what exactly are the differences between them and how do you decide which is best for you?
+There are so many options to choose from when it comes to finishes on wood flooring: brushed, oiled, unfinished, lacquered... but what exactly are the differences between them and how do you decide which is best for you?
 We’ve whittled them together, so you’ve got all the information in front of you…

 This effect is created by wire being used to pull out the softer spring wood exposing the harder wood.
 This in turn creates a beautiful, textured surface, which is advantageous as it can disguise scratches.
 It also adds to the authentic appeal of the floor, great if you’re looking for that rustic look, something growing ever more popular.
 It is also strategic if you want a more naturalistic authentic surface, as opposed to something too glossy.
 It can be applied to lacquered and an oiled finish, and is an option on both solid and engineered wood products.

-An oiled finish provides your wooden floor with surface protection as well as a defence against anything that might penetrate it beyond the surface.
+An oiled finish provides your wood floor with surface protection as well as a defence against anything that might penetrate it beyond the surface.
 It keeps the wood’s glorious natural premise without it being completely exposed.
 Generally speaking, it’ll give you a smooth matt finish.

 Although it requires a little more cleaning and upkeep than other choices of finishes; because of the penetrating protection, it’ll provide you with a longer lasting flooring with more resistance to stains and scratches.

-Lacquered/ High Gloss and Chalk
+Lacquered/High Gloss and Chalk

 This is similar to a modern varnish, which sits on top of the wood as opposed to oil which seeps past the surface.
 This finish is perfect if you’re wanting a clean cut, smooth aspect to your flooring.
 For this reason, it’s ideal in heavy footfall rooms where you’re desiring that grand, glossy look.